 For standard definition content, the WWE Network requires at least 7Mbps of download speed.
 To stream HD content on the service, you will need at least 10Mbps of download speed.

 What can I watch on WWE Network?

 WWE Network has a ton of great programming to stream, even if you are just checking out the recently made available free content.
 The biggest attraction is access to nearly all of the past and current WWE pay-per-view events.
-That includes the upcoming WWE SummerSlam, which will take place on Sunday, August 23, and will be streamed live from the WWE Performance Center in Orlando, Flordia.

 You can also go old school and watch nearly every past episode of WWE’s cable shows, including RAW, Smackdown, and more.
 You can even watch old shows of pro wrestling franchises that WWE has acquired over the years, including WCW and ECW shows.
 Or maybe you want to watch the organization’s past reality shows on other cable networks, including Total Divas?
 Wish granted.